Jagapradeep/TwainLabs-Assessment/README.md

 - Download the code or clone it into your system.
 - Run `npm i` to download all required node modules.
 - At last run `node index.js`.
-- If node is not installed in your syatem install it.
+- If node is not installed in your system install it.

 ## API ENDPOINTS